YongsakSaengsuk/Bmi_calculator_Flutter/README.md

 ## Usage

+- Input your height in centimeters.
 - Input your weight in kilograms.
-- Input your height in meters.
-- Press the "Calculate" button to get your BMI and health status.
+- Press the "Submit" button to get your BMI and health status.

 ## Example

-For a weight of 70 kg and height of 1.75 m:
+For a weight of 70 kg and height of 175 cm:

 - BMI = 22.86
 - Health Status = Normal weight